 The allergic responses can include dryness, burning, itching, scaling, cramps, elevated heartbeat, tremors, pain in the chest, labored breathing, hypotension, anaphylactic shock, and potential fatality.

 Additionally, as noted before, Talalay latex allergy responses are far less likely than other kinds, because of the five stage washing procedure employed in its derivation – so those who are extra concerned should opt for a product that uses this type of latex.
-If you’re still not convinced, simply have a healthy family member put a hypoallergenic encasement / protector over the mattress, and you’ll be safe when sleeping on it.

 Those who have been diagnosed with the more serious type of rubber allergy should consult their physician before getting a latex mattress, and act according to the given advice to eliminate any chances of an allergic reaction to latex mattresses.